openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     run_time_spread_application (array1, array2) // prints [1, 2, 3, 666, 4, 5]
     function run_time_spread_application (a1: number[], a2: number[]) {
       console.log ([...a1, 666, ...a2])
-        // array literal will be built at rutime
+        // array literal will be built at runtime
     }

-Note that if an array is spread while calling a function and appropriate parameter must be of spread array kind.
-Spreading array into a sequence of ordinary parameters is a compile-time error.
+**Note**: If an array is spread while calling a function, an appropriate parameter must be of spread array kind.
+A compile-time error occurs if an array is spread into a sequence of ordinary parameters:

 .. code-block:: typescript
    :linenos: